UIC’s Industrial Engineering students are getting a jump start on their careers.

 “A great advantage to hosting the event is the opportunity to explore the city of Chicago,” she said.
 “It’s a chance to meet other people and visit other companies while they are here and set up interviews.
 I think Chicago is a great city and there are many companies around [UIC].”

-Another highlight of the conference included a paper competition, which was judged by MIE professors Houshang Darabi, Quintin Williams, Lin Li, and UIC Industrial Engineering program alumnus Emily Banchs, who is a consulting analyst at Accenture.
+Another highlight of the conference included a paper competition, which was judged by MIE professors Houshang Darabi, Quintin Williams, Lin Li, and Elnaz Douzali, a UIC masters of science in Industrial Engineering student.
 As the host school, UIC students were not eligible to compete, which narrowed the field to eight competitors.
 Jigar Patel, of the University of Illinois at Urbana-Champaign, was the first-place winner.
 He was awarded $400, and is eligible to compete in the Undergraduate Technical Paper Competition Global Finals at the IISE Annual Conference & Expo in May.
 Andrew Anderson, of the Milwaukee School of Engineering, picked up the second place and was awarded $200, while his classmate Krystal Sombke, also of the Milwaukee School of Engineering, nabbed third-place and its $100 prize.

 The IISE chapter at UIC is part of The North Central Regional Conference, which is comprised of 18 student chapters from Illinois, Iowa, Minnesota, Nebraska, North Dakota, South Dakota, and Wisconsin.
 The chapter is dedicated to developing a greater network of industrial engineers, connecting students with the right business professionals, sharing resources, focusing heavily on career development, and striving for excellence in all that they do.
 Being situated in the heart of a world-class city, the UIC students were able to deliver an event that truly supports its mission.